 Here are 5 active things to do in Vietnam and where to find them:

-Kayaking the “Bay of the Descending Dragon” in the Gulf of Tonkin is a must on an active traveler’s list of things to do in Vietnam.
+Kayaking the “Bay of the Descending Dragon” in the Gulf of Tonkin is a must and an activity visitors get excited for prior to traveling to Vietnam.
 Named a UNESCO World Heritage Site, Halong is about a three-hour drive from Hanoi.

 The bay is Vietnam’s most popular destination for several reasons: You can kayak through hidden caves to find tidal lagoons where monkeys leap in the trees, fish swim in clear waters and mangroves provide shelter for tiny water creatures.
 Touring this spectacular seascape by kayak is a unique and memorable experience.